 Auditor's independence declaration

-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on page 11.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately after this directors' report.

 Signed in accordance with a resolution of the directors at Ringwood East, Victoria.